Nuclear Physics at BRIF: Further development of BRIF

-There are two type ion sources can be chosen at BRIF, one is surface ion source for low ionization potential elements, another is electron impact ion source for gaseous and high ionization potential elements.
+There are two type of ion sources can be chosen at BRIF, one is surface ion source for low ionization potential elements, the other is electron impact ion source for gaseous and high ionization potential elements.
 For high ionization efficiency and good selectivity, a laser ion source has been developed off-line.
-The ion sourced is based on a surface ion source with three all-solid state tunable Ti:Sapphire lasers.
-Each Ti: Sapphire laser is pumped by a Nd:YAG laser with the maximum power of 20~W, individually.
-Sn$^+$ ion beam has been produced by the three-step resonance ionization scheme of 286.415, 811.63 and 823.704~nm.
-Fig~\ref{fig:5-2-3} shows the extracted mass spectrum of ion beam, it is clear that when the lasers are turned on, the Sn$^{+}$ peak appear.
-The laser ion source is expected to be installed on BRIF sooner.
-The more RIBs will be available and unwanted nuclides can be contained better.
+The ion source is based on a surface ion source with three all-solid state tunable Ti:Sapphire lasers.
+Each Ti: Sapphire laser is individually pumped by a Nd:YAG laser with the maximum power of 20~W. Sn$^+$ ion beam has been produced by the three-step resonance ionization scheme of 286.415, 811.63 and 823.704~nm.
+Fig~\ref{fig:5-2-3} shows the extracted mass spectrum of the ion beam, it is clear that when the lasers are turned on, the Sn$^{+}$ peak appears.
+The laser ion source is expected to be installed on BRIF soon.
+More RIBs will be available and unwanted nuclides can be better contained.